Name:

 “Married people will be prosecuted.
 Because we care, we screen members against public records to check marital status.”

 Isn’t that cheery?
-And for some odd reason, True.com seems only to charge the guys, not women, for posting.
+And for some odd reason, , not women, for posting.
 That is really strange, since these “relationship sites” tend to attract far more women than men.

 That’s PerfectMatch‘s problem (eHarmony’s too) and does PerfectMatch ever have it bad!
 PerfectMatch is now offering men two months for free, just to get more to sign up!